michaelnzegbuna-rgb/Ng-cloud-cost-optimization-audit-Capstone-Project/README.md

 18. Built the before/after comparison table (Section 3.2 / Section 6.4).
 19. Captured the cost analysis screenshot above as the "before" baseline for the next audit cycle's comparison.

-### Step 8 — Write and Export the Audit Report
-20. Filled in the Audit Report Template (Section 6) with the actual findings, screenshots, and numbers captured above.
-21. Exported/finalized as the Word document and this accompanying README.md.

 ---